Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Results

-More detailed information can be gleaned by examining the strain derivatives of the resistivity.
-These quantities can, in principle, be extracted from the resistivity traces presented in \cref{fig:rhoinplane}.
-However, we instead used an AC elastoresistivity technique which provides a more sensitive, higher resolution probe of the strain response.\cite{Hristov2018} The tensor elastoresistivity $m_{ijkl}$, which relates normalized changes in the resistivity tensor $\rho_{ij}$ to the material strain $\varepsilon_{kl}$ is defined as
+Finally, we turn to an elastoresistivity technique\cite{Hristov2018} to distinguish the effects of different strain components on the CDW state.
+The elastoresistivity (ER) tensor $m_{ijkl}$, which relates normalized changes in the resistivity tensor $\rho_{ij}$ to the material strain $\varepsilon_{kl}$ is defined as

-and has proven a powerful tool in the understanding of symmetry-breaking phase transitions.\cite{Chu2012,Riggs2014,Kuo2016,Rosenberg2019} \footnote{The normalizing resistivity $\rho_0$ is usually taken as the geometric mean of the relevant resistivity tensor components at zero strain.\cite{Shapiro2015} However, due to large ($\approx20\%$) changes in the resistivity as shown in \cref{fig:rhoinplane}(b), we elect instead to normalize by the simultaneously measured resistivity.
-This allows us to present our data without making any ancillary measurements or extrapolations.}
+where $\delta\rho$ is the strain-induced change in resistivity and $\rho_0$ is the resistivity under zero strain conditions. \footnote{The normalizing resistivity $\rho_0$ is usually taken as the geometric mean of the relevant resistivity tensor components at zero strain.\cite{Shapiro2015} However, due to large ($\approx20\%$) changes in the resistivity as shown in \cref{fig:rhoinplane}(b), we elect instead to normalize by the simultaneously measured average resistivity.
+This allows us to present our data without making any ancillary measurements or extrapolations.} ER has proven a powerful tool in the understanding of symmetry-breaking phase transitions.\cite{Chu2012,Riggs2014,Kuo2016,Rosenberg2019} \Cref{fig:erac} shows the in-plane, longitudinal ER responses of \er{} under three different in-plane stress conditions.

-\Cref{fig:erac} shows the in-plane, longitudinal elastoresistivity responses in three different samples of \er{}, each under different stress conditions.
-The most dramatic stress dependence arises for stress and current aligned with the \aax{}.
-The lowest values of $V_\mathrm{outer}$, which most closely approximate the case of a freestanding crystal, show two distinct features.
-The first, near \ti{}, is a sharp dip toward negative elastoresistivity values.
-As the temperature decreases further, the elastoresistivity grows in magnitude, then shrinks again, resulting in a bulge toward negative values which is separated from the dip at \ti{} by a gentle local maximum.

-Increasing the tensile stress causes this larger bulge feature to increase in magnitude.
-The local maximum becomes less well pronounced.
-Tensile stresses beyond a certain value of stress (corresponding here to $V_\mathrm{outer}\approx 25$~V) the bulge again begins to decrease in size and eventually stabilize for small ($\approx -10$) elastoresistivity values for the largest stresses.
-Beyond this critical value of stress, the dip feature at \ti{} inverts to become a small peak which grows as the tensile stress increases.

-Elastoresistivity measured along the \cax{}, shown in \cref{fig:erac}(c) produces qualitatively similar results for the large tensile stress limit of the \aax{} elastoresistivity (\cref{fig:erac}(a), bottom panel).
-A small peak appears near \ti{}, which also increases in magnitude for increasing stress.
-Simultaneously the bulge in the intermediate temperature range also decreases in size.

-When stress and current are aligned in the basal plane at 45\degree to the orthorhombic axes, we observe relatively little response of the resistivity to strain.
-The peak at \ti{} still appears, and follows a similar trend of increasing with tensile stress.
-However, no bulge toward negative elastoresistivity values is observed whatsoever.